 3. Use Simple Language

-What you don’t want to do is riddle you book with complex words when simple words will do.
+What you don’t want to do is riddle your book with complex words when simple words will do.

-“Definition of the regulation spherical apparatus utilized to perform competitive interactions resulted in unwarranted and paritisan advantage accommodating one competitor grouping at the expense of the other.”
+“Definition of the regulation spherical apparatus utilized to perform competitive interactions resulted in unwarranted and partisan advantage accommodating one competitor grouping at the expense of the other.”

 Yeah, that’s nonsense when you could just say “Deflating the ball helped them win.”

-Since the goal of nonfiction writing is always to share knowledge, you should strive to make that knowledge as accessible as possible.
+Since the goal of nonfiction writing is to share knowledge, you should strive to make that knowledge as accessible as possible.
+That means simple, accurate language and clear sentence structures.

 4. Write With A Linear Structure

 A nonfiction book is not a personal essay or social media post.
-Based on the length alone, you’ll need to employ some structural designs to your book that helps the reader follow along.
+Based on the length alone, you’ll need to employ some structural design to your book that helps the reader follow along.

 You can think about the physical structure of your nonfiction writing too; how will the book look when it’s published?
 Because the design of the book can also contribute to the flow of the story elements you’re incorporating.
 That might take the form of sections with clear titles or using your Headers to guide readers by reiterating the chapter title.